 88. Conducting giant slalom competitions

 88.1.
-Giant slalom competitions must always take place on two courses (men and women).
-The second course may be on the same slope, but the gates must be repositioned.
-If possible, both runs must be on the same day.
+Giant slalom competitions must always be held on two courses (men's and women's).
+The second track can be on the same slope, but the gates must be rearranged.
+If possible, both races should be held on the same day.

 88.2.
-The jury has the right to reduce the number of participants on the second track to half the number of participants in the start list of the first run.
-Such a decision must be made no later than one hour before the start of the first race.
+The jury has the right to reduce the number of participants on the second track to half the number of participants in the starting protocol of the first race.
+This decision must be made no later than one hour before the start of the first race.

-Children are required to wear protective helmets that meet the requirements for equipment for competitions.
+Children are required to wear safety helmets that meet the competition equipment requirements.

 88.3.
-Giant slalom competitions for age U16 must consist of two runs, for U14 this option should be provided.
+U16 giant slalom competitions must consist of two races, for U14 this opportunity should be provided.

-All participants and openers in official sports competitions are required to wear a safety helmet that complies with FIS competition equipment specifications.
+All participants and openers in official sports competitions are required to wear a safety helmet that meets the FIS competition equipment specifications.

 91.1.
 Height difference